victorjonsson/jQuery-Form-Validator/README.md

 - Now possible to set `errorMessagePosition` to a callback function
 - Now possible to add `data-validation-ignore` to filter out certain characters before validation.
 - Now possible to declare attributes not prefixed with data-validation in jsconf module
+- All inputs gets sanitized on page load when using sanitation module

 #### 2.2.8